Russia, NATO at odds over pope’s call for Ukraine to show ‘white flag’

 Should Ukraine start talks to end Russia’s war – or fight on?

-As Russia makes gains on the battlefield, the West grapples with how to support Ukraine and the prospect of a dramatic change in US policy if Donald Trump wins November’s presidential election.
+As Russia makes gains on the battlefield, the West grapples with how to support Ukraine and the prospect of a dramatic change in United States policy if Donald Trump wins November’s presidential election.

 “It is quite understandable that he [the pope] spoke in favour of negotiations,” Kremlin spokesman Dmitry Peskov told reporters on Monday.